-Arctic - As a Core Institution

-NIPR established research and observation sites in the Arctic, including the Ny-Ålesund observatory on the Svalbard archipelago, Norway, and other sites in northern Scandinavia, Alaska, Canada, Greenland, Iceland and Russia to carry out international joint research projects in geospace, atmosphere, cryosphere and terrestrial regions by providing these facilities with domestic researchers as an inter-university research organization.
+Arctic - As a Core Institution NIPR established research and observation sites in the Arctic, including the Ny-Ålesund observatory on the Svalbard archipelago, Norway, and other sites in northern Scandinavia, Alaska, Canada, Greenland, Iceland and Russia to carry out international joint research projects in geospace, atmosphere, cryosphere and terrestrial regions by providing these facilities with domestic researchers as an inter-university research organization.
 NIPR is facilitating data science as well by archiving integrated observation data in polar regions with use of visualization tools and transmitting Arctic sea ice data.
-As a representative organization in charge of the Arctic Research Acceleration Project (ArCS II), NIPR leads advanced and interdisciplinary research projects in the Arctic in cooperation with domestic universities and research institutes.

-Affiliated in the European Incoherent Scatter Scientific Association(EISCAT), NIPR is contributing to construct and operate the next generation EISCAT_3D radar, while carrying out cutting-edge studies on upper and middle atmospheres.
+As a representative organization in charge of the Arctic Challenge for Sustainability III (ArCS III), NIPR leads advanced and interdisciplinary research projects in the Arctic in cooperation with domestic universities and research institutes.
+Affiliated in the European Incoherent Scatter (EISCAT) Scientific Association (current EISCAT AB), NIPR is contributing to construct and operate the next generation EISCAT\3D radar, while carrying out cutting-edge studies on the arctic upper and middle atmospheres.
 Through these activities, NIPR plays a vital role as a core institute for Arctic research in Japan.

-As an Institution that Develops Researchers

-Graduate School Education

-The Graduate University for Advanced Studies (SOKENDAI) was established in 1988 as Japan's first independent graduate university under close communication and cooperation with inter-university research institutes and other institutions.
+As an Institution that Develops Researchers Graduate School Education The Graduate University for Advanced Studies (SOKENDAI) was established in 1988 as Japan's first independent graduate university under close communication and cooperation with inter-university research institutes and other institutions.
 NIPR has been participating in SOKENDAI since 1993 and is currently responsible for graduate school education in the five-year doctoral program as the polar science course.
 This course provides education and research centered on natural phenomena in the Arctic and Antarctic from a global perspective.
 It develops outstanding researchers with strong research capabilities and competencies as field scientists.

-There were 19 students enrolled in the course as of April 2024 and, to date, a total of 85 students have obtained the doctoral degree.

-Special Collaborative Research Fellows

-NIPR has been accepting graduate students in polar science and related fields from other universities as special collaborative research fellows since 1981.
+There were 23 students enrolled in the course as of April 2025 and, to date, a total of 86 students have obtained the doctoral degree.
+Special Collaborative Research Fellows NIPR has been accepting graduate students in polar science and related fields from other universities as special collaborative research fellows since 1981.

-Partner Graduate Schools

-NIPR and Kyushu University entered into an Agreement on Partnership and Cooperation in Education and Research in 2006 to collaborate on graduate school education in the field of environment in the polar region.
+Partner Graduate Schools NIPR and Kyushu University entered into an Agreement on Partnership and Cooperation in Education and Research in 2006 to collaborate on graduate school education in the field of environment in the polar region.